Lokno/PEAKTrash/README.md

 Replaces the single BoxCollider on trash bins with 4 BoxColliders.

+Created using the BepInEx Template for PEAK (https://github.com/PEAKModding/BepInExTemplate)

 ## Installation

 Every scout needs to install this mod for it to work properly